 Microsoft regularly issues security patches to address potential security holes in the Windows 7 operating system.
-The default setting of Windows Updates is to notify users of patches but don't download.
-The Fiery Administrator can change the default setting in Windows Update or install manually the security patches.
+The default setting of Windows Updates is to notify users of patches and not to automatically download updates.
+The Fiery Administrator can change the default setting in Windows Update or manually install the security patches.
+Microsoft tools such as SCCM, SMS and WSUS can also be used to push Microsoft Security Patches to the Windows based Fiery systems.